wp-plugins/googlegraph/readme.txt

 5. Bubble Chart

 == Changelog ==
+= 0.3.4=
+* New chart type "Scatter Chart" added.
+Use the shortcode "scatterChart" to render the scatter chart.
+* Added new feature for the Line Chart that will allow the chart to interpolate the missing data points
+* Added new feature for rendering trend lines for Column Charts, Bar Charts, Line Chart and Scatter Chart. !!!!
+Impartent, the first row should be number or date in order for the trend line to be activated.
 = 0.3.3 =
 * Added new chart type "bubbleChart"
 * Added QuickTags to the "Text" are of the editor